abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 The *Specification* pattern encapsulates a specific concept, logic or strategy in a single class which increases testability and enhances expressiveness.

-Imagine that you have a website that people can register themselves into your website, A person who want to register should have eligible to be accepted into your website, the eligibility is based on some rules, for instance, the person should have a valid  email address and a valid bank account, these two rules can be implemented in to specification class.
+Imagine that you have a website that people can register themselves into your website, A person who wants to register should be eligible to be accepted into your website, the eligibility is based on some rules, for instance, the person should have a valid  email address and a valid bank account, these two rules can be implemented into specification class.